Expat financial advisors in HCMC (Vietnam), Cambodia, Bangkok (Thailand) and beyond

 Expat numbers seem to be increasing in Vietnam and Cambodia, and declining in Bangkok.
 However, retiree numbers in Thailand are going up.

-One thing that most expats are looking for is the same quality of regulated financial advise they can get at home.
+One thing that most expats are looking for is the same quality of advise they can get at home.
 This is harder in SE Asia (excluding Singapore) than in Hong Kong and Japan.

 So what should expats seeking a financial advisor look for?
 Here is a brief list: